powerhousepro69/videoinfox/readme.md

 ```
 <br />

+#### NEW in v4.2.00 Added Playlist Queue.
+Added Intermission in Settings + more options.
 #### NEW in v4.1.00 &nbsp; All keyboard driven.
 No more copying screen results to the clipboard.

 <br />
 Download multiple URL User Lists simultaneously.